sdsc/R-roll/README.md

 ```

 The build process currently supports one or more of the values "intel", "pgi",
 and "gnu" for the `ROLLCOMPILER` variable, defaulting to "gnu".
-The build
+If possible,
-process uses the ROLLCOMPILER value to load an environment module, so you can
+the build process uses the ROLLCOMPILER value to load an environment module,
-also use it to specify a particular compiler version, e.g.,
+and it supports using the ROLLCOMPILER value to specify a particular compiler
+version, e.g.,

 ```shell
 % make ROLLCOMPILER=gnu/4.8.1